ubuntu army

 bold words

-Ubuntu Army has spent three years in the dust and the rubble, through lockdowns, riots and flood, supporting, and advocating for the vulnerable.
+Ubuntu Army has spent 5 years in the dust and the rubble, through lockdowns, riots and flood, supporting, feeding, housing and advocating for the vulnerable.
 From this time on the frontline, It is clear that the poverty and frustration is growing.
 But.
 And it's a big, juicy BUT.
 If we all build an Ubuntu Link we will solve poverty.
 Bold words, but completely possible.
 Possible with collective action.
-Possible if we each take our position in the thin red line, and create an unbreakable red chain of Ubuntu around this country.
+Possible if we each take our position in the thin red line, and create an unbreakable red chain of Ubuntu around the vulnerable.
+Possible if we personally take action and encourage others, our friends and family to do the same.

 This is what real change looks like.
-It is created at the grassroots, with ordinary people connecting, and grows upwards, one Link at a time, until it is an unstoppable force of change.
+It is created on the ground, at the grassroots, by us, the ordinary people, connecting, and grows upwards, one Link at a time, until it is an unstoppable force of change.
+Until division is no longer expected or taught.
+Until dignity and independence are common place.
+Until equity outweighs suffering.
+Until we all have hope.

 .